jamk2k/Japan-assets/groeipunt/japans-vi/README.md

 # Japans VI

-Summaries for the course Japanese V, attended at Het Groeipunt, during the year 2022-2023.
+Summaries for the course Japanese VI, attended at Het Groeipunt, during the year 2022-2023.